armenr/certified_sysops_admin/Certified_SysOps_Administrator.md

 # AWS Certified SysOps Administrator - Associate

 Welp, here go my notes.
+Most of this is knowledge I already possess.
+These are notes to memorialize my formal study as it pertains to the certification.

 ## Monitoring, Metrics & Analysis